flutter/flutter-intellij/tool/plugin/README.md

 Build everything then run all tests.
 The big question here is: Can we get integration tests to run using the newly-built plugin rather than sources?

 	`plugin build && plugin test`

+## Debugging

+It can be difficult to debug issues that only occur with a deployable plugin built by `plugin build`.
+Here's how to set up remote debugging with IntelliJ:

+In IntelliJ create a "Remote" type of run configuration.
+It shows you the command-line arg you need to add in the top text field of the run config.
+Copy that text.

+Now, (assuming you are on a Mac) find your IJ or AS app in the Finder.
+Right-click, 'Show Package Contents', open Contents, edit Info.plist.
+In the plist editor expand JVMOptions and then edit VMOptions.
+Append the copied text to the end.
+Save the plist editor and launch the AS or IJ app.

+Back in IntelliJ, select your new run config and click the debug icon to attach the debugger to the app.
+The copied text includes "suspend=n".
+If you want to set a breakpoint before execution begins change that 'n' to 'y'.